 Undoubtedly there will be an array of other cognitive technologies that will become standard training tools in the coming years, but for now, NeuroTracker is the only perceptual-cognitive method with peer-reviewed scientific validation, that has been demonstrated to enhance performance on the field.

-Pioneering researchers at the Perceptual Neuroscience Laboratory for Autism and Development (McGill University) saw the potential for NeuroTracker to raise the attentional capacities of children.
-The goal was to help them overcome the challenges of learning disorders in order to improve their performance in the classroom.
-Attention is considered a fundamental skill for academic learning, with inattention being a major challenge to learning, as well as a key behavioural problem for teachers managing a large class.
+Pioneering researchers at McGill University saw the potential for NeuroTracker to raise the attentional capacities of children.
+The goal was to help them overcome the challenges of learning difficulties in order to improve their performance in the classroom.
+Attention is considered a fundamental skill for academic learning, with inattention being a major challenge to learning, as well as a key behavioral problem for teachers managing a large class.

 Soldiers and police men and women have to deal with life-threatening scenarios on a regular basis.
 Often these play out under intense psychological pressure with complex and rapid decision-making demands.
 For these reasons, elite US and Canadian special-forces have been using NeuroTracker to heighten their situational awareness and split-second decision-making abilities.
 In unpublished research, these personnel were trained up to show that improved reactions in Close Quarter Battle scenarios, such as clearing a room of threats, can reduce casualty risks.